What is the Defence Materials Technology Centre (DMTC)?

 DMTC is a not-for-profit company limited by guarantee.
 It has an independent Board of Directors with a range of relevant skills.
 Members of the Board represent industry, research agencies and universities and are elected.
 The Board is responsible for ensuring that DMTC satisfies the requirements of the Australian Taxation Office (ATO) and that Australian Securities and Investment Commission (ASIC).
 It meets monthly to ensure current projects are progressing according to plan and to consider new project proposals.

-Where does DMTC sit in relation to Defence Science and Technology Organisation (DSTO) and Defence Material Organisation (DMO)?
+Where does DMTC sit in relation to Defence Science and Technology (DST) Group and other Groups in Defence?

 How do Australian SME’s benefit?

 DMTC has a strong focus on engaging SMEs in its research and development activities.
-The support DMTC provides SMEs with includes:
+The support DMTC provides to SMEs includes:

 Does DMTC offer any education programs?

-DMTC maintains a strong post-graduate and undergraduate research program, enhancing the skills of graduates and facilitating skills development and technology transfer among participants.
+Yes.
+DMTC maintains a strong post-graduate and undergraduate education program, supporting postgraduate research, enhancing the skills of graduates and facilitating skills development among our industry and research partners.

-DMTC participants retain ownership of the intellectual property they bring to a project.
-Subject to conditions including the level of contribution and agreed field of use, Participants receive royalty free usage rights for intellectual property developed in DMTC projects they participate in.
+DMTC partners retain ownership of the intellectual property they bring to a project.
+Subject to conditions including the level of contribution and agreed field of use, Partners receive licences to apply intellectual property developed in the DMTC projects in which they participate.